syncfusion/blazor-docs/src/gantt/gantt-chart/duration-unit.md

 * Using `GanttTaskFields.DurationUnit` property, to map the duration unit data source field.
 * Defining the duration unit value along with the duration field in the data source.

-## Mapping the duration unit field
+## Mapping the Duration Unit Field

 The below code snippet explains the mapping of duration unit data source field to the Gantt Chart component using the `GanttTaskFields.DurationUnit` property.